zkrising/Tachi/server/README.md

 `tachi-server` is one part of the larger Tachi framework.
 Other repositories include:

 [tachi-common](https://github.com/zkldi/tachi-common): Common Types and Utilities for Tachi.
 (Stuff that's shared between the client and the server, basically.

 [tachi-docs](https://github.com/zkldi/tachi-docs): Documentation for Tachi.

 [tachi-db-importer](https://github.com/zkldi/tachi-db-importer): A UI for importing local database files to Tachi.

+## Where's the client?

+The client code is private.
+However, making a client is *definitely* not the hard part here, and you're completely free to make your own.

 ## Documentation